We humans are always seeking the warmest attachments we can imagine.

 WHO ATTENDS PCIT SESSIONS?

 PCIT requires consistent attendance by the same caregiver each week, although multiple caregivers are able to participate if desired.
 For children with multiple caregivers, it is recommended that all of the caregivers (nannies included) attend the skill teaching sessions which occur three times during treatment.
-This empowers the whole parenting team to be consistent, which helps the child improve.
+This empowers the whole parenting team to be consistent, which helps the child improve rapidly.